House GOP pushes Hunter Biden probe despite thin majority

 Republican lawmakers and their staff for the past year have been analyzing messages and financial transactions found on a laptop that belonged to Hunter Biden.
 They long have discussed issuing congressional subpoenas to foreign entities that did business with him, and they recently brought on James Mandolfo, a former federal prosecutor, to assist with the investigation as general counsel for the Oversight Committee.

-The difference now is that Republicans will have subpoena power to follow through, however small their majority may be.
+The difference now is that Republicans will have subpoena power to follow through.

 “The Republicans are going to go ahead," said Tom Davis, a Republican lawyer who specializes in congressional investigations and legislative strategy.
-“I think their members are enthusiastic about going after this stuff.
+“I think their members are enthusiastic about going after this stuff ... there are a lot of unanswered questions.
 Look, the 40-year trend is parties under-investigate their own and over-investigate the other party.
 It didn't start here."

 White House press secretary Karine Jean-Pierre dismissed the GOP focus on investigations as “on-brand” thinking.